sbailey04/AMGP/README.md

 def Retrieve(Time: Time, list: factors, dict: values):
   # Whatever the heck the module does.
   return partialPlotsList # appends to panel.plots as a return.
 In the future, there will be the option to have modules that DON'T depend on this function

+# A module of type 2 or 3 must also have:

+def init():
+  # What you actually need to do within this function is up to how your module will function, but you should call your input loop within it
+  # your input loop should also be able to import the base modules - specifically AMGP_PLT - and be able to call the init() function within it, otherwise there will be no easy way to return to the base of the program
 ~~~